scipy-conference/scipy_proceedings/papers/michael_lange/michael_lange.rst

 entire data dimension, similar to Python's :code:`:` operator.

-The Dirichlet BCs in the Laplace example can thus be implemented by creating a :code:`sympy.Eq` object that assign either fixed values or a prescribed function, such as the utility symbol :code:`bc_right` in or example, along the left and right boundary of our domain.
+The Dirichlet BCs in the Laplace example can thus be implemented by creating a :code:`sympy.Eq` object that assigns either fixed values or a prescribed function, such as the utility symbol :code:`bc_right` in our example, along the left and right boundary of our domain.
 To implement the Neumann BCs we again follow the original tutorial by assigning the second grid row from the top and bottom boundaries the value of the outermost row.
 The resulting SymPy expressions can then be used alongside the state update expression to create our :code:`Operator` object.

 .. code-block:: python